kaffolder7/vcf-sync/README.md

 2. Copy all .vcf files from source to destination
 3. Create backups of any existing files in the destination
 4. Process each file to add lock indicators and update timestamps
+5. Process files in parallel for better performance
-5. Update/sync changed .vcf files on each subsequent script execution
+6. Update/sync changed .vcf files on each subsequent script execution

 ## File Processing